 Fixed price per deliverable.
 Best for one-off projects with clearly defined scope.
 No time tracking required, but scope management is critical to avoid cost overruns.

-For comparison, an in-house administrative employee in the United States costs between $50,000 and $80,000 per year β including salary, benefits, payroll taxes, equipment, and office space.
-A survey by Global Workplace Analytics found that employers save an average of $11,000 per remote worker per year in reduced overhead alone. when you include salary, benefits, payroll taxes, equipment, and office space.
-The virtual assistant equivalent costs $15,000 to $35,000 per year for the same or greater output β a savings of 40 to 60 percent.
+For comparison, an in-house administrative employee in the United States costs between $50,000 and $80,000 per year — the U.S. Bureau of Labor Statistics reports the median annual wage for executive secretaries and administrative assistants was $66,360 in May 2024 [R6] — including salary, benefits, payroll taxes, equipment, and office space.
+A survey by Global Workplace Analytics found that employers save an average of $11,000 per remote worker per year in reduced overhead alone.
+[R2] when you include salary, benefits, payroll taxes, equipment, and office space.
+The virtual assistant equivalent costs $15,000 to $35,000 per year for the same or greater output — a savings of 40 to 60 percent.

 |---|---|---|---|

-In our experience, the most successful operational model combines all three: a small in-house core team for mission-critical roles, virtual assistants for variable and delegatable tasks, and BPO partners for defined processes that need dedicated teams at scale.
+Bottom line: The most successful operational models combine all three — a small in-house core team for mission-critical roles, virtual assistants for variable and delegatable tasks, and BPO partners for defined processes that need dedicated teams at scale.
+For businesses spending 10+ hours per week on tasks a trained VA can handle, VAs typically deliver the highest ROI per dollar spent compared to either full-time hires or BPO contracts.

 Based on our placement process at CapStonePlanet and hundreds of successful VA engagements, here is the framework that delivers the best results: